Home page of the Blue Aeroplanes mailing list.

 If Altitude is the same (and I have no reason to suspect that it won't

-be), then I'll probably have to skip that one, too, and pick them both up
+be), then I'll probably have to skip that one, too, and pick them

 in a used CD shop in a year or two.
 I simply won't pay a premium for